University Facilities Use Policy

-All External Groups must provide and maintain, at their own expense and at all times during the use of any University Facilities, comprehensive general liability insurance in the amount not less than One Million Dollars ($1,000,000.00) per occurrence.
-Depending on the nature of the Event, the University reserves the right to require that the insurance policy contain no exclusion for sexual molestation.
+For Major Events, External Groups must provide and maintain, at their own expense and at all times during the use of any University Facilities, comprehensive general liability insurance in the amount not less than One Million Dollars ($1,000,000.00) per occurrence.
+Depending on the nature of the Major Event, the University reserves the right to require that the insurance policy contain no exclusion for sexual molestation.
 The University and its officers, trustees, employees, agents, and volunteers must be named as Additional Insured under such insurance policy and the External Group must provide the University with a certificate of insurance reflecting the coverage and this designation at least ten (10) calendar days prior to the Event.
+The University reserves the right to require External Groups to provide insurance coverage for other Events, in the University's sole discretion.
 If these requirements are not met, the University Facility may not be used.

 External Groups are responsible for insuring their own property and any business income/extra expense exposure.
 Under no circumstances will the University be liable for any loss or damage to any property of the External Group.

 To assist External Groups in meeting the general liability insurance requirements of this Policy, the University provides access to Special Event Liability Insurance, a cost effective insurance option for all External Groups who have been authorized to use University Facilities and who do not maintain their own insurance coverage that meets the University's specifications.
 Please note that this option only provides general liability insurance.
 Any other coverage required by this policy must still be provided by the External Group.